 In 2010, UNESCO declared Mexican Cuisine as an Intangible Cultural Heritage of Humanity.

-For many, it came as no surprise since traveling in Mexico makes you realize how many different foods, flavors, smells, customs, and ancient cooking techniques you ignore.
+It came as no surprise for many since traveling in Mexico makes you realize how many different foods, flavors, smells, customs, and ancient cooking techniques you ignore.

 Think beans, corn, tomatoes, and avocado, all with Mexico, Central, and South American Origins.